 - Featured Events: View Featured Events only

 If you have Filter Bar and Virtual Events, you’ll also see a Virtual Events filter.
 Activating this filter will add a radio button filter with three options: view all events (default), view only virtual events, hide virtual events.
 You will also see a Moved Online event status option if you have events marked with that option.

 If you have Filter Bar and Events Calendar Pro, you’ll also see one more available filter: Distance.
 This filter shows if a visitor uses the Location search on any calendar view.
 They can use the filter to narrow the initial search to a specific radius from the defined location.
 You can change the distance units under Events Settings > General under the Map Settings.

-Check and unchecking filters in the Available Filters panel has two effects.
+Check and unchecking filters in the Available Filters panel have two effects.
 The first is that it will add or remove filters to the Active Filters box on the right.
 The second is that it will add or remove the options that visitors see on the front end of the website when viewing the filter bar on the calendar page.

 The options available to site visitors using the Country, City, or State/Province filters are defined by your published venues.
 The filters only include data from published venues that are assigned to a past, present, or future event.
-The information from venues which are not associated with any published events will not be used in the filters.
+The information from venues that are not associated with any published events will not be used in the filters.